Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: An overwhelmingly large AGN population

 The profiles were calculated in full band only, because of the high S/N here as compared to the other bands (cf. Figure \ref{st_im}).
 For each galaxy, we extracted the background subtracted source count per pixel within $10$ concentric rings of width $0\arcsec.8$ around the galaxy center positions from the FIREWORKS catalog, and each profile was normalized to the mean count rate in all rings.
 The same procedure was applied to the corresponding PSF images, extracted with the library and tools that come with CIAO,\footnote{\url{http://cxc.cfa.harvard.edu/ciao4.3/ahelp/mkpsf.html}} allowing for extraction at the exact source positions on the detector.
 We verified the robustness of using PSF models from the CIAO calibration database for this purpose, by repeating the above procedure for $51$ known X-ray bright point-like sources from the catalog of \cite{xue11}, and confirming that the resulting mean profile was fully consistent with that of the corresponding model PSFs.

 As can be observed in Figure \ref{psf_im_is13}, the combined radial profile of our X-ray detected galaxies in the full band is consistent with the PSF of point sources stacked at the same detector locations.
-A Kolmogorov-Smirnov (K-S) test yields a statistic of $0.2$ and allow us to rule out the null hypothesis that the two profiles were drawn from the same parent sample, with a p value of $0.9996\%$.
+A Kolmogorov-Smirnov (K-S) test yields a statistic of $0.2$ and a probability of $99.96\%$ that the two profiles are drawn from the same parent sample.

 Omitting the three sources with $L_{0.5\text{--}8\text{\,keV}}>10^{44}\text{\,erg\,s}^{-1}$ (cf. Figure \ref{hr_lum}) leads to a more extended profile (dashed black line in Figure \ref{psf_im_is13}), but the result still shows a high corresponding K-S probability of $70\%$.
 We also compared the profiles while recentering the images on the center of the X-ray emission as derived using WAVDETECT\footnote{WAVDETECT is part of the CIAO software.} instead of the $K$-band center positions listed in the FIREWORKS catalog, in order to test for the impact of any off-set between the X-ray and optical centroids.
 However, the recentering only resulted in small variations within the errorbars on the original profile.
 The same conclusions applied to the subsample of X-ray detected star-forming galaxies only, whereas the S/N was too low to perform a similar study on the quiescent, X-ray detected sample alone.